wp-plugins/very-simple-signup-form/readme.txt

 2) Check info about installation and check shortcode for mistakes.

-3) Install another contactform plugin to determine if it's caused by Very Simple Signup Form or something else.
+3) Install a contactform plugin (such as Contact Form 7) to determine if it's caused by Very Simple Signup Form or something else.

-4) Messages are send using the wp-mail function, maybe your hostingprovider disabled the php mail function.
-Ask them to enable it.
+4) Messages are send using the wp_mail function (similar to php mail function).
+Maybe your hostingprovider disabled the php mail function, ask them to enable it.

 = Is my language supported too? =
-All UTF-8 characters are allowed, so many languages are supported.
+You can enter all UTF-8 characters, so many languages are supported.
 But the plugin itself is only translated in several languages.

 = Is this plugin protected against spammers, bots, etc? = The default WordPress sanitization function is included.